 You work from a laptop screen in a country you chose.
 Your clients are scattered across 3 continents.
 And yet, when the tax bill lands in your email, a government you no longer live near claims a share of money you earned nowhere near it — taxing you on income generated entirely abroad, simply because of where you were born or once filed.
 You did the work.
 You took the risk.
 Then roughly 5 months of every year’s output is quietly spoken for before you see a cent of it.

-The short version: Some countries — Panama, Malaysia, Georgia among them — use a territorial tax system that taxes only locally-sourced income, leaving foreign-sourced earnings untaxed.
-By legally establishing residency in such a jurisdiction, structuring your business there, and staying under the residency thresholds (commonly 183 days) of high-tax countries, you can substantially and lawfully reduce your tax liability.
-This is tax avoidance — using legal structures — not evasion, and it only works if executed correctly with proper documentation and professional advice.
-The mechanics below are educational, not personal tax advice; the rules are intricate, country-specific, and unforgiving of shortcuts, so a qualified cross-border tax professional is non-negotiable.
+The short version: A few countries — Panama and Georgia are the cleanest examples — use a territorial tax system that taxes only locally-sourced income, leaving foreign-sourced earnings outside the tax base.
+By legally establishing residency in such a jurisdiction, structuring your business there, and staying under the residency thresholds of high-tax countries, you can substantially and lawfully reduce your tax liability.
+This is tax avoidance — using legal structures — not evasion, and it only works if executed correctly with full disclosure, proper documentation and professional advice.

 Why worldwide tax systems tax your output, not your location

 Your labour produces income, and most high-tax nations claim a share of it regardless of where you are — a claim based on citizenship or past residency rather than where the value was created.
-The US is among the few nations that tax citizens on worldwide income even while they live abroad; live in Thailand and earn there, and the IRS still expects its cut.
+The US is one of only two countries — Eritrea is the other — that tax citizens on worldwide income purely on the basis of citizenship, even while they live abroad permanently; live in Thailand and earn there, and the IRS still expects a return and its cut (IRS).
+Most other high-tax countries are residence-based: they release their claim once you genuinely cease to be resident, though the tests for “genuinely” are stricter than a day count alone.

 The math is stark.
 A 40% effective rate means you work roughly five months a year for the government and seven for yourself.
 Reduce that toward a low single-digit rate through a territorial structure, and you keep dramatically more of your own output — a difference that compounds over years.